Firm-worker hypergraphs: Introduction

 \subsection{Related literature}

 Both our results in discrete matching and matching with transferable utilities are due to a property of balanced matrices proposed by \cite{FHO74}.
 In matching with transferable utilities, the set of stable matchings coincides with the core.
-Our result in this market follows from the linear programming duality used in proving the Bondareva-Shapley theorem (\citealp{B63} and \citealp{Sh67}).
-A matching market with transferable utilities can be viewed as a special exchange economy in which workers sell labors to firms. \cite{BM97} and \cite{TY19} used linear programs to characterize the existence of equilibria in exchange economies.\footnote{\cite{KC82} demonstrated the equivalence between equilibria and stable matchings in matching with transferable utilities.
+Our result in this market follows from the linear programming duality for the Bondareva-Shapley theorem (\citealp{B63} and \citealp{Sh67}).
+A matching market with transferable utilities can be viewed as a special exchange economy. \cite{BM97} and \cite{TY19} used linear programs to characterize the existence of equilibria in exchange economies.\footnote{\cite{KC82} demonstrated the equivalence between equilibria and stable matchings in matching with transferable utilities.
 A previous version of our paper used this equivalence and the linear program of \cite{TY19} to prove our result.
 The current version uses an argument more direct for our purpose.} The Bondareva-Shapley balancedness condition has also been used by \cite{M98} to characterize the existence of equilibria.

 Our result in discrete matching follows from the integer feasibility program of \cite{H23a} (henceforth H23a), which is based on the existence theorem of \cite{CKK19}.
 The latter theorem implies the existence of a stable schedule matching.
 Our condition guarantees the transformation of a stable schedule matching into a stable (full-time) matching.
 This method closely relates to that of \cite{NV18,NV19}, who used Scarf's lemma to round a stable fractional matching into a stable integral one of a slightly different market.
-We provide a condition on the whole preference profile of firms and workers that subsumes our result using Scarf's lemma in a subsequent work (\citealp{H23b}).
-By contrast, our no odd-length cycle condition is on firms' preferences and is easier to verify.
+Our result is also in a similar form as the no-odd-party condition of \cite{T91} in the stable roommate problem and the acyclicity condition of \cite{BH21} in multilateral matching.